*the links in this post contain affiliate links and I will receive a small commission if you make a purchase after clicking on my link.

 Despite the name of the show, this series isn’t dumb at all!
 Quite the opposite actually, the backstory is increasingly complex and the show deals with some pretty serious issues at times (racism, war, bullying, etc.) while also spreading positive messages about making friends, cooperation, overcoming hatred, and so on.

 Here is the gist of Steven Universe: The Earth is protected by a trio of heroes called the Crystal Gems, Amethyst, Garnet and Pearl.
 They are aliens from the Gem Homeworld that fought against their own kind over 1000 years ago (under their leader Rose Quartz) to keep the Earth safe.
 About 10 years before the show starts, Rose (in love with a human named Greg Universe) surrendered her physical form to make her son, Steven.
 Steven is a Gem/human hybrid who has his mother’s Gem where his belly button should be.
 As the show goes on, Steven learns to harness his powers while facing a growing threat from the Gem Homeworld (which is still seeking to conquer the Earth for its resources).
-Along the way Steven has made friends with additional gems including Peridot (whom I LOVE!!!) and Lapis Lazuli.
+Along the way Steven has made friends with additional gems including Peridot (whom I LOVE!!!) and Lapis Lazuli, both gems that originally come from Homeworld.

 Lapis Lazuli is blue, Peridot is the green short one and that’s Steven on the end

 A really cool part of the show is fusion, where two Gems can fuse together to create a totally new Gem!
-For example, Garnet (SPOILER ALERT!!!!!) is actually a fusion of Ruby and Sapphire, they just prefer staying fused together.
+For example, Garnet (SPOILER ALERT!!!!!) is actually a fusion of Ruby and Sapphire, they just prefer staying fused together, though they will separate occasionally from time to time for various reasons.
 Pearl and Amethyst can form Opal, Pearl and Garnet can form Sardonyx, all three of them can form Alexandrite and just recently, I discovered that Steven and Amethyst can fuse to form Smoky Quartz (there’s more but I don’t want to give ALL the fusions away).

 It looks like eventually we’re going to be seeing the Gem Homeworld and (hopefully) meet the mysterious Diamonds who run everything (they’re called White Diamond, Yellow Diamond and Blue Diamond, but except for a few mentions and a sort-of flashback to Yellow Diamond, we haven’t actually SEEN any of them.
 There used to be Pink Diamond too, until Rose Quartz shattered her, it’s kind of a long story).